strangerstudios/pmpro-nav-menus/readme.txt

 1. Create new navigation menu(s) for your members and assign them to the appropriate Theme Location.

 == Changelog ==
+= .1.2 =
+* Fixed bug where a fatal error would be thrown if Paid Memberships Pro was not activated.
+(PMPro still needs to be active for this plugin to work.)

 = .1.1 =
 * Fixed bug where hidden levels weren't having menu locations created for them.
 (Thanks, contemplate)